-- Nose & throat swab used with a testing kit on site - Detects the virus proteins - Needs a lot of virus present and only detects Covid-19 - Result within 30 minutes - Most effective at identifying people who are infectious when there is lots of virus present so used to test people who have no symptoms (asymptomatic) and are mixing outside of the house they live in e.g people going to work. - Booked appointments and walk-in centres across Birmingham, information on the Council website
+- Nose & throat swab used with a testing kit on site - Detects the virus proteins - Needs a lot of virus present and only detects Covid-19 - Result within 30 minutes - Most effective at identifying people who are infectious when there is lots of virus present so used to test people who have no symptoms (asymptomatic) and are mixing outside of the house they live in e.g people going to work. - All adults should now be testing with LFD twice a week, you can get these kits through booked appointments and walk-in centres across Birmingham, home testing kits can also be ordered online or collected from sites across the city, there is more information on the Council website - You should continue to test even if you have had the vaccine.